anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Upon receiving a valid tPVR, the pledge MUST reply with the PVR artifact as defined in {{pvr_artifact}} in the body of a 200 OK response.
 In the response header, the Content-Type field MUST be set to `application/voucher-jws+json` as defined in {{!I-D.ietf-anima-jws-voucher}}.

-Note that the pledge provisionally accepts the registrar LDevID certificate contained in the tPVR until it receives the voucher (see {{agt_prx}});
+Note that the pledge provisionally accepts the registrar EE certificate contained in the tPVR until it receives the voucher (see {{agt_prx}}).
-it is used for the object security within the authenticated self-contained objects that in BRSKI-PRM replace the direct TLS connection to the registrar in BRSKI {{!RFC8995}} (see {{agt_prx}}).

 If the pledge is unable to create the PVR, it SHOULD respond with an HTTP error code.
 The following client error status codes SHOULD be used: